mlurz92/AvocadoSign/docs/Application_Guide.md

     * **"Diagnostic Performance (Current T2)" Card:** Displays the diagnostic performance (Sensitivity, Specificity, PPV, NPV, Accuracy, AUC) of the currently defined (but not yet necessarily applied) T2 settings in real-time.
     * **Brute-Force Optimization:** This section is twofold:
         1.  **"Criteria Optimization (Brute-Force)" Card (Runner):** A new optimization analysis can be started here.
 The user selects a target metric (e.g., "Balanced Accuracy") and starts the process.
 A progress bar indicates the status.
 After completion, the best-found criteria can be applied directly ("Apply Best") or the top-10 results can be viewed in a detail window ("Top 10").
         2.  **"Brute-Force Optima (Saved Results)" Card (Overview):** This table provides a persistent overview of the **best saved results** for each cohort and each target metric that has already been run.
-Each result can be loaded into the "Define T2 Malignancy Criteria" panel by clicking its "Apply" button, streamlining the workflow.
+Each result can be loaded into the "Define T2 Malignancy Criteria" panel by clicking its "Apply" button.
+        3. **Intelligent Cohort Switching:** When you click "Apply" for a saved result, the application not only loads the criteria but also **automatically switches the Global Cohort** to match the cohort on which the optimization was originally performed (e.g., applying a result for 'Surgery alone' will switch the main view to that cohort).
+This ensures you are immediately viewing the criteria in their most relevant context.

 ### 3.3.
 Statistics Tab
 * **Purpose:** Provides a formal and comprehensive statistical evaluation of diagnostic performance.